[email protected] Lagos, Nigeria

 4. Sales Per Square Foot

 Revenue generated per square foot of retail space.
+Critical for brick-and-mortar retailers tracking retail store metrics.

 Measures space productivity and helps optimize store layout, product placement, and real estate decisions.